cotes2020/jekyll-theme-chirpy/_posts/2021-07-06-process_loading.md

 Finally control is transferred to the address given by the symbol `_start` in the binary.
 Normally some gcc/glibc startup code lives there, which in the end calls main()

 This was a quick beginner friendly resume of how a process is loaded in linux.
-There a more hidden magic performed by the kernel during this process.
+There is a lot more hidden magic performed by the kernel.
 I recommend this [post](https://0xax.gitbooks.io/linux-insides/content/SysCall/linux-syscall-4.html) to get a deeper look at code level

-I hope you learned new concepts with this article and triggered your curiosity to explore more
+I hope you learned new concepts and triggered your curiosity to explore more